 The Shady Side Of Tucker Carlson

-Tucker Carlson has unwittingly found himself at the top of the Fox News food chain.
-And while the now-right-leaning pundit seems like a perfect fit for the conservative news organization, he didn't start out on that end of the political spectrum.
+Before his mysterious and abrupt dismissal, Tucker Carlson unwittingly found himself at the top of the Fox News food chain.
+And while the now-right-leaning pundit might have seemed like a perfect fit for the conservative news organization, he didn't start out on that end of the political spectrum.
 In fact, he didn't seem to have television aspirations at all in the early days of his career as a print journalist, but somewhere along the way, he became a mainstay of the political chat circuit.
-You don't get there without making a few waves along the way, and Carlson has left a substantial wake.
+You don't get there without making a few waves, and Carlson has left a substantial wake.

-And yet, despite some revelations from his past, not to mention the controversies he's spun along the way, Carlson made it to his seat in primetime Fox News glory relatively unscathed.
-Meanwhile, other notable titans of network, including the sketchy Bill O'Reilly, Eric Bolling, Trish Regan, and even the late network CEO Roger Ailes, couldn't hang in there.
+And yet, despite some revelations from his past, not to mention the controversies he's spun along the way, Carlson clung onto his primetime Fox News glory for quite a while.
+He outlasted other notable titans of the network, including the sketchy Bill O'Reilly, Eric Bolling, Trish Regan, and even the late CEO Roger Ailes, even if the network eventually decided to cut Carlson off in April 2023.

 Clearly, Carlson's political views are well-known, but his backstory is a bit more opaque.
 This is the shady side of Tucker Carlson.